 Do you feel like you’re going out of your mind after having your tubes tied?
 Have you completely lost your sex drive?
 Are you gaining weight that you can’t get rid of no matter what you do?
 Do you have heavy periods, headaches, and can’t sleep?
 Are you just plain miserable and feel like a different person altogether?
 We are here to give you hope and tell you that you can get back to feeling like your old self again.

 Having a tubal ligation is one of the most common procedures done by women to prevent pregnancy.
 If you’ve had your tubes tied, you probably didn’t expect to feel much different afterwards.
-However, many women in fact feel very different – often much worse.
+However, unfortunately, many women in fact feel very different – often much worse.
 The reason we want to address this procedure is because it affects your hormone production and balance, and can have devastating effects on your health.

 What is a Tubal Ligation?